garrandall/popular-music-data/tracks/naked-marques-houston.md

 Baby, don't worry 'cause I'll be gentle

-Come on, baby, turn the lights off, let's get naked (Ooh, come on) Come on, baby girl, you know I just can't take it (I can't take it no more) Let your panties hit the floor
+Come on, baby, turn the lights off, let's get naked (Oh, come on) Come on, baby girl, you know I just can't take it (I can't take it no more) Let your panties hit the floor
 Let your body steal the show right now